franticnick/simplegraph/README.md

             android:background="#e2d3d3"/>
 ~~~

+There are two properties you can use in the view which names are self-explanatory:
+ - lineThickness
+ - lineColor

-and than in your code yuo can do something like this:
+and then in your code you can do something like this:

 ~~~kotlin
         val lineGraph = findViewById<LineGraph>(R.id.lineGraph)